-When none of the jacks are connected, eventual pedal commands act on the notes sustain.
+When none of the jacks are connected, any pedal commands act on note sustain.

-6.6 THE PITCH BEND AND MODULATION WHEELS
+7.6 THE PITCH BEND AND MODULATION WHEELS

 On the left of the keyboard we find two wheels, one for modifying the oscillator frequency, the other for varying the amplitude of the modulation brought by the third oscillator, either on the oscillator frequency, or the filter cut-off frequency.